What is an Invoice?

-Whether you are a business owner or a freelancer, it benefits you to include different payment options on your invoices.
+Whether you are a business owner or a freelancer, it benefits you to include different payment options and a payment schedule on your invoices.
 You can easily follow a template and include this in each of your invoice documents.

 By doing this, clients can just click on a payment channel link and the payment will be forwarded to you.
 This promotes a smooth business transaction without the need for follow-ups.